Estimating Fold Changes from Partially Observed Outcomes with Applications in Microbial Metagenomics: Data analysis: Colorectal cancer microbial metaanalysis

 We compare our results to those of \citet{wirbel2019meta}, as well as to 5 other popular differential abundance methods in the microbiome literature, in Figure \ref{p_compare}.
 All panels show robust score p-values obtained from our adjusted model on the x-axis, and p-values obtained from comparator methods on the y-axis.
-We briefly describe details for each method here; please see Code Appendix for a reproducible workflow.
-(Top left) corncob \citep{martin2020modeling} likelihood ratio test p-values with design matrix as for the proposed method and timing of sampling and study as dispersion covariates; (top center) ALDEx2 \citep{fernandes2014unifying} with centered log-ratio transform and design matrix as for the proposed method and 512 Monte Carlo iterations; (top right) DESeq2 \citep{love2014moderated} likelihood ratio test with design matrix as for the proposed method and ``local'' estimation of dispersions; (lower left) IFAA \citep{li2021ifaa} with design matrix as for the proposed method; (lower center) ANCOM-BC2 \citep{lin2020analysis} with design matrix as for the proposed method and without prevalence filtering; and (lower right) the results of \citet{wirbel2019meta}, who report a blocked Wilcoxon test performed on proportion-scale mOTU data, with blocking on study and timing of sampling relative to colonoscopy (five p-values of zero are altered to $10^{-25}$ for visual comparison).
-While all methods target slightly different estimands, our proposed methodology is most similar to the ALDEx2 and ANCOM-BC2 target estimands, which is consistent with the relatively high sample Spearman correlation of p-values between our method when compared with ALDEx2 (0.53) and ANCOM-BC2 (0.65).
+We briefly describe details for each method here; see the Code Appendix for a reproducible workflow.
+(Top left) corncob \citep{martin2020modeling} likelihood ratio test p-values with design matrix as for the proposed method and timing of sampling and study as dispersion covariates; (top center) ALDEx2 \citep{fernandes2014unifying} with centered log-ratio transform and design matrix as for the proposed method and 512 Monte Carlo iterations; (top right) DESeq2 \citep{love2014moderated} likelihood ratio test with design matrix as for the proposed method and ``local'' estimation of dispersions; (lower left) IFAA \citep{li2021ifaa} with design matrix as for the proposed method; (lower center) ANCOM-BC2 \citep{lin2024multigroup} with design matrix as for the proposed method and without prevalence filtering; and (lower right) the results of \citet{wirbel2019meta}, who report a blocked Wilcoxon test performed on proportion-scale mOTU data, with blocking on study and timing of sampling relative to colonoscopy (five p-values of zero are altered to $10^{-25}$ for visual comparison).
+The proposed method produces smaller p-values in 44\%, 68\%, 52\%, 49\%, 20\% and 41\% of cases for corncob, ALDEx2, DESeq2, IFAA, ANCOM-BC2 and blocked Wilcoxon respectively.
+Thus, consistent with the results of our simulation study (ZINB, $J= 250$ and $n=250$), our method typically produces smaller p-values than ALDEx2 (which was generally found to be conservative) but larger p-values than ANCOM-BC2 (which was generally found to be anti-conservative).
+In general, we observe weak correlations between all methods' p-values, consistent with documented discrepancies between widely used differential abundance methods in microbiome science \citep{nearing2022microbiome}.
+That said, our semiparametric estimation procedure, model-robust inference method, and simulation study results give confidence that our proposed method presents reliable inference with high power.